 Request for Proposals

-If you would like us to consider a project at your firm, please complete this form.
-If you have any questions, please contact the SCM coordinator, Canan Corlu, firstname.lastname@example.org.
+If you are interested and have ideas for a Capstone Project topic, please complete this form.
+If you have any questions, please contact the ERM coordinator, John Maleyeff, email@example.com.